obriewil/test_repo/README.md

 |__ benny-ai-service/    # Microservice that handles OpenAI LLM interactions

-|__ benny-ai-service/    # Microservice that handles OpenAI LLM interactions
+|__ bennyDB/    # Database for storing user information and daily check ins

 # Prerequisites
 Make sure you have the following installed:

 - Node.js
 - Python 3.9+
 - PostgreSQL